utm-cssc/website/content/documentation/nuxt-content.md

 ### Editting md Files

-We can use YAML to provide additional information as props:
+We can use YAML to provide additional metadata to our documents:

 ```
 ---